MGutnajer/Voting_District_Scorer/Plan_assessment_application_QuickStart.md

-# Voting-District-Plan_Assessment_Application
-This application is designed to assess voting district plans.
 # Voting District Plan Assessment Application: Quick Start

 This application is designed to assess the quality of voting district plans from the perspective of compactness and split municipalities.